cisco-asp-web/LTRMSI-3000/lab_1/lab_1-packet-walk.md

 # Lab 1: SRv6 uSID Packet Walk [5 Min]

 ### Description:
-This is a supplemental lab guide used to deconstruct the forwarding process of traffic through the SRv6 lab topology in this lab.
+This is a supplemental lab guide used to deconstruct the forwarding process of traffic through the SRv6 topology.
 In Lab 1 we established the SRv6 underlay and enabled SRv6 encapsulation of IPv4 traffic in the global forwarding table or default VRF.
 This is distinct from Lab 2 where we will add the virtualization concept of L3VPN + SRv6.

 ## Contents
 - [Lab 1: SRv6 uSID Packet Walk \[5 Min\]](#lab-1-srv6-usid-packet-walk-5-min)